ericpuigmarti/nuggets-chrome-extension/README.md

 FreshBooks Research Nuggets
 ==========
-(an Airtable Chrome Extension)

-This extension allows FreshBookers to add "Research Nuggets" to Airtable from anywhere on the web.
+A Chrome extension that allows FreshBookers to add "Research Nuggets" to Airtable from anywhere on the web.

 Installing Unpacked Extension
 -----